 Teacher quality is hugely influential on your child’s educational success.
 OFG’s Quality Teaching Program drives innovative, professional development for every teacher in a collaborative, supportive environment.
 This is an exciting initiative with a direct impact on positive student engagement and learning.

 Dr Sue Marks, the Director of Teaching and Learning has implemented SaLT (Sharing and Learning Teams), the Quality Teaching Program at OFG.
 SaLT aims to develop a professional learning community where teachers are encouraged to reflect on and develop their teaching knowledge and practice for improved student outcomes.
-The program provides teachers with an action model of continuous professional development that is grounded in research, inspires teachers to experiment with engaging approaches and ultimately has a direct impact on how students’ participate in meaningful learning.

 3C’s Model